 One in four remote employees have not yet received any specific cybersecurity awareness guidance or training, which puts them (and your company) at risk.
 Security training will teach your employees to recognize phishing attempts and take the steps necessary to protect your company from cyberattacks.

 One of The CORE Group’s clients experienced a data disaster when they opened ports in their firewall to allow for remote access during the pandemic.
 Prior to this disaster, this company had handled IT internally, without the help of a professional team.
 This worked well enough…until their business grew to a level that required more than one person to manage all their endpoints.
 By the time the breach occurred, some patches hadn’t been done in more than two years so they reached out to CORE Group to assist.

 Upon reviewing the emergency situation, we discovered numerous vulnerabilities and ultimately had to lock down operations while we rebuilt their virtual environment and transitioned their network to a centralized system.
 We helped the company through this difficult period of time and they became an ongoing client.

-This particular company realized their need for managed IT after dealing with a stressful, expensive cyberbreach.
+This particular company realized its need for managed IT support after dealing with a stressful, expensive cyber breach.
 Let’s save you that headache and skip to the good part: reliable managed IT services that will protect your data, employees, and remote workplace from a cyberattack before it has a chance to hurt your business.